gocrane/fadvisor/README.md

 ## Integrated with existing monitoring components
-If you has an prometheus and grafana, you can just only deploy the exporter and do some configure.
+If you have Prometheus and Grafana installed, you can just deploy the exporter and change related configuration.

 You can deploy the cost-exporter to your tke cluster to collect the metric, use prometheus to scrape the metric, and following dashboards can be used;